OCamlPro/liquidity/docs/liquidity.md

 The `main` function is the default entry point for the contract.
 `let%entry` is the construct used to declare entry points (there is currently only one entry point, but there will be probably more in the future).
-Each of the three parameter of an entry point should have its type specified.
-Using the names `parameter`, `storage` and `return` for these three parameters is mandatory. `parameter` and `storage` are the two arguments to the entry, while `return` has the type of its return value.
+The declaration takes three parameters with names `parameter`, `storage` and `return`.
+The first two parameters, `parameter` and `storage` are arguments to the function, while the latest one, `return`, is only used to specified the return type of the function.
+The types of the three parameters must always be specified.

 A contract always returns a pair `(return, storage)`, where `return` is the return value to the caller, and `storage` is the final state of the contract after the call.
+The type of the pair must match the type of a pair with the two parameters, `return` and `storage`, that were specified at the beginning of `main`.

 <... local declarations ...> is an optional set of optional type and
 function declarations.
 Type declarations can be used to define records